 Uterine fibroids

-These are non-cancerous lumps found on the uterus that can cause heavy periods, the constant urge to pee, and abdominal cramps.
+These are non-cancerous lumps found in the uterus that can cause heavy periods, the constant urge to pee, and abdominal cramps.
 You might not be able to feel any of the lumps immediately so it’s best to have a doctor check with an ultrasound.

 Endometriosis